What are the first things you try to figure out when you arrive in a new place?

 In my opinion, Coop and Migros are so similar that it doesn’t really matter where you get your groceries.
 However, a lot of Swiss are going to disagree with me here for two reasons.

-- Coop is more expensive than Migros.
+- Coop is slightly more expensive than Migros.
 There’s no denying it.
 The difference isn’t huge but it’s there.

 - In Switzerland, there’s this running joke that you’re either a Migros-child or a Coop-child.
 Depending on where your parents went shopping when you were a kid, that’s the camp you belong to.
 So for some, it obviously DOES matter where you get your groceries 😃 If you ever want to strike up a random conversation with a Swiss person, ask them whether they’re a Coop-child or a Migros-child.
 It’ll make you look like you really did your homework before coming to Switzerland.